A

 Norwegian

-sea-hunter traditions, migrated across to Greenland and Iceland and
+sea-hunter traditions, who migrated across to Greenland and Iceland and

 further, becoming the archeological "Dorset" culture of the Canadian